By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Places you should never go to find a date

-When people are sick they tend to attracted sick people.
+When people are sick they tend to attract sick people.
 Now two people with disabilities can be a great match and a great support system for each other.
-Just makes sure you and your potential partner are headed in the direction of recovery not continued sickness.
+Just makes sure you and your potential partner are headed in the direction of recovery, not continued sickness.

 Here are 7 places to avoid when looking for dates.
 There are good places to look; only these are NOT those good places.